xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_applier_adjust.md

 the name of the database on the endpoint.
 If not specified, defaults to the current local database name.

 @RESTBODYPARAM{username,string,optional,string}
-an optional ArangoDB username to use when connecting to the endpoint.
+an optional AvocadoDB username to use when connecting to the endpoint.

 @RESTBODYPARAM{password,string,required,string}
 the password to use when connecting to the endpoint.